LexingtonSmiles/Penney-Game/DataGeneration.md

 ##Results:

-According to the tables recorded in all_test_results.md permutation 5 performed the best.
+According to the tables recorded in all_test_results.md (open this file in vs code to see in proper formatting) permutation 5 performed the best.
 This permutation had the fastest run times and the smallest file sizes.